-A: Cards of Compassion is not a non-profit (501(c)3 at this moment.
-Our Standard of Practice is that we are a volunteer-driven, community-supported, not-for-profit organization.
+A: Cards of Compassion is a 501(c)3 non-profit.
+Our Standard of Practice is that we are a volunteer-driven, community-supported, non-profit organization.
 All people involved, including our Board of Directors, are volunteers and do not get paid or reimbursed for their time.
 All profits and gifted monies go directly towards our operating expenses.
 We practice transparency and our accounting reports are available upon request.
 Donations given to Cards of Compassion are tax deductible, and you will receive either a mailed document or an email with your statement.

 Q: How often can I send cards?

 A: As often as you want.
 We accept recipients year-round and use the cards we collect from you to send their way in their Bundle of Joy.
 Christmas cards are accepted year-round.
 The holidays are a time when we have a larger need to reach out to those who need compassion, so we collect every card we can receive!